 But would she?
-Orville kept a small knife under the belt of his trousers – they hadn’t taken it.
-Snuggling up to Michelle he told here where the knife was, and with much pain – her wrists were bleeding now – she took the knife and cut through Orville’s cords.
+Orville remembered the small knife under the belt of his trousers – they hadn’t taken it.
+Snuggling up to Michelle he told her where the knife was, and with much pain – her wrists were bleeding now – she took the knife and cut through Orville’s cords.
 His hands now free he cut through Michelle’s ropes, but then sharply he said “remain still”.
-Crawling round the back of their canvas prison, h began to cut a hole large enough for them both to climb through.
-Pushing away the newly-cut tent flap he poked his head out and was astonished to see an ape-creature laughing at him.
+Crawling round the back of their canvas prison, he began to cut a hole large enough for them both to climb through.
+Pushing away the newly-cut tent flap, he poked his head out and was astonished to see an ape-creature laughing at him.

 Thoroughly trussed up inside the tent Orville became seriously worried.
-These Athehoms seemed to have a much clearer grasp of the situation than the other tribe; not only this they had his weapons – they had been Orville’s major advantage.
-Harley and David whe squirmed over ould come back for them tomorrow but would they be capable of overcoming a naturally-superior enemy?
+These Athehoms seemed to have a much clearer grasp of the situation than the other tribe; not only this they had his weapons – weapons had been Orville’s major advantage.
+Harley and David might argue over who would come back for them tomorrow, but would they be capable of overcoming a naturally-superior enemy?
 He doubted it.
-Hearing Michelle cry he squirmed over towards her; together with the com fort and exhaustion they quickly slept.
+Hearing Michelle cry he crawled over towards her; together in comfort and exhausted they quickly slept.

 Who is Wai Zandtao?